shivannis/xandr-docs-public/xandr-docs/articles/monetize/foreign-exchange-margin.md

 ## How is FX margin applied?

-- FX margin is only charged on non-USD media costs that Xandr clears.
+- FX margin is only charged on non-USD media costs that Microsoft Advertising clears.
   - For Buyers, this is any non-USD "Cost of Media" on the invoice.
   - For Sellers, this is any non-USD "Seller Revenue" on a payment.
 - FX Margin is a percentage calculated by multiplying the FX Margin Rate % \* Media Cost.